zanitete/flux-helm-test/README.md

 2. Path containing charts (as subdirectories directly under this path) is provided to helm-operator in its deployment manifest

-2. Name of either path is configurable:
+3. Name of either path is configurable:
   - releaseconfig path (containing custom resources manifests) is provided through the Weave Cloud UI (used by flux agent)
- - charts path can be configured through the helm-operator-deployment.yaml (used by helm-operator)
+  - charts path can be configured in the helm-operator-deployment.yaml (used by helm-operator)

-3. One releaseconfig yaml file can contain multiple custom resource manifests
+4. One releaseconfig yaml file can contain multiple custom resource manifests

 ## User setup